 We’ve given Equitable Life 4 stars and rated them as the best company for families.
 They make it easy for you to add coverage for multiple people on one policy.
 This helps families save on fees and put some cash back in their wallets.

-It’s also great for a strategy called “laddering”, where you only pay for coverage as you need it.
-This is another way Canadians can save a little bit more on their life insurance coverage.
+Unique selling point (USP): Great for a strategy called “laddering”, where you only pay for coverage as you need it.
+Reduced premiums when purchasing two or more coverages

 Best for Giving Back: Foresters Financial